 The default arrangement is described in further detail in the Plan's Statement of Investment Principles (SIP).
-It was agreed in June 2022 that the SIP would be updated following discussion at the ISC meeting held on 22 June 2022 and a beliefs survey carried out subsequently on the Trustee's beliefs on Environmental Social and Governance (ESG) factors.
-The SIP was finalised at the 21 June 2023 Trustee Investment Subcommittee meeting following implementation of the first phase of the DB Section ESG portfolio restructure in Q1 2023.A copy of this SIP is appended to this Chair's statement.
+It was agreed in June 2023 that the SIP would be updated following implementation of the first phase of the DB Section ESG portfolio restructure in Q1 2023, and was finalised in the 21 June ISC meeting.
+The SIP was further amended following the second phase of the implementation of the DB Section ESG portfolio restructure, and finalised following discussion at the 21 June 2023 Trustee meeting.
+A copy of this SIP is appended to this Chair's statement.
 The SIP will be reviewed a minimum of every three years (i.e. next review due by June 2026) or as soon as any significant developments in investment policy or member demographics take place.